-Full details of measurements and their platform have been outlined in detail in an earlier publication (Humphries et al., 2015a).
+Full details of measurements and their platform have been outlined in detail in an earlier publication (Humphries et al., 2015).
 Consequently, only a brief overview is given here.

-Measurements were made aboard Australia's ice-breaker, Aurora Australis, as part of the second Sea Ice Physics and Ecosystems eXperiment (SIPEXII) from 14 September to

-11 November 2012.
-The voyage involved 52 days in the East Antarctic pack ice (south of 61.5° S, between $112-122^{\circ}$ E) during which the ship traversed between eight ice-floes that were used as temporary research stations (1-5 day periods anchored to the drifting ice-floe).
+Measurements were made aboard Australia's icebreaker, Aurora Australis, as part of the second Sea Ice Physics and Ecosystems eXperiment (SIPEXII) from 14 September to 11 November 2012.
+The voyage involved 52 days in the East Antarctic pack ice (south of 61.5° S, between 112 and 122° E) during which the ship traversed between eight ice floes that were used as temporary research stations (1-5-day periods anchored to the drifting ice floe).
 Various environmental and voyage parameters (e.g. meteorology and ship location and speed) were measured continually as part of the regular operation of the ship and are available through Reeve (2013).

-In situ aerosol number concentrations (Humphries et al., 2014) were measured using two condensation particle counters (CPCs) at one second time resolution while in the pack ice, between 23 September and 25 October.
-Measurements of two different size ranges were made: particles with diameters larger than 3 nm (CN3; Model 3025A, TSI, Shoreview, 10 MN, USA); and those larger than 10 nm (CN10; Model 3772, TSI, Shoreview, MN, USA).
-Calculating the difference between CN_3 and CN{10} can be used to characterise the number concentration of nanoparticles (3-10 nm; CN3-10) which have recently formed from gas-to-particle conversion.
-Appropriate data filtering utilising in situ wind and ozone data (see Humphries et al., 2015a, for details) was performed to remove the influence of ship 15 exhaust and to obtain a dataset that reflected the background ambient atmosphere.
-Operational and logistical constraints meant a more comprehensive aerosol measurements suite was unable to be deployed during this voyage.
+In situ aerosol number concentrations (Humphries et al., 2014) were measured using two condensation particle counters (CPCs) at 1s time resolution while in the pack ice, between 23 September and 25 October.
+Measurements of two different size ranges were made: particles with diameters larger than 3 nm (CN3; Model 3025A, TSI, Shoreview, MN, USA), and those larger than 10 nm (CN10; Model 3772, TSI, Shoreview, MN, USA).
+The difference between CN3 and CN10 can be used to characterise the number concentration of nanoparticles $(3-10 \text{ nm}; \text{CN}{3-10})$ which have recently formed from gas-to-particle conversion.
+Appropriate data filtering utilising in situ wind and ozone data (see Humphries et al., 2015, for details) was performed to remove the influence of ship exhaust and to obtain a data set that reflected the background ambient atmosphere.
+Operational and logistical constraints meant that a more comprehensive aerosol measurement suite was unable to be deployed during this voyage.
 Additionally, due to unforeseen operational delays, supplies of the working fluid (1-butanol) for CPCs were exhausted prior to departure from the sea-ice region, preventing measurements during the return northward transect.
-20

-Full details of the sampling system and data filtering are given in (Humphries et al., 2015a), however it is important to note that a significant fraction (up to 70% for 3 nm particles) of CN3-10 was lost in the 21.7 m long sample tube (used for logistical reasons) despite the high flow rates utilised.
-Appendix Fig. A1 shows the inlet efficiencies calculated experimentally (relative to a reference inlet) and using theoretical calculators (e.g. von der Weiden et al., 2009, see Humphries (2015b) for details).
-Due to the large uncertainties associated with inlet efficiency calibrations in this size range, it was decided that a single inlet efficiency factor of 0.88 (determined from bootstrap sampling of experimental derived data) be used across the entire size range.
+Full details of the sampling system and data filtering are given in Humphries et al. (2015), however it is important to note that a significant fraction (up to 70 % for 3 nm particles) of CN{3-10} was lost in the 21.7 m long sample tube (used for logistical reasons) despite the high flow rates utilised.
+Appendix Fig. A1 shows the inlet efficiencies calculated experimentally (relative to a reference inlet) and using theoretical calculators - e.g. von der Weiden et al. (2009), see Humphries (2015) for details.
+Due to the large uncertainties associated with inlet efficiency calibrations in this size range, it was decided that a single inlet efficiency factor of 0.88 (determined from bootstrap sampling of experimentally derived data) be used across the entire size range.
 Most studies of aerosol loading do not describe any corrections for size varying inlet efficiencies, particularly in the smallest of these size ranges where uncertainties are high.
-Consequently, the substantially lower inlet efficiencies expected in the sub-10 nm size range measured here (Appendix Fig. A1) are not applied to our data, and it is noted therefore that the numbers presented in this paper represent only the lower bound of ambient number concentrations, which could in reality be up to three-times higher if theoretically estimated losses are correct.
+Consequently, the substantially lower inlet efficiencies expected in the sub-10 nm size range measured here (Appendix Fig. A1) are not applied to our data, and it is noted therefore that the numbers presented in this paper represent only the lower bound of ambient number concentrations, which could in reality be up to 3 times higher if theoretically estimated losses are correct.

 A number of trace gases were also measured during the voyage.
-These were used for data filtering (e.g. ozone; Schofield et al., 2014) and other aspects of the project and details have been included in Humphries et al. (2015a).
+These were used for data filtering (e.g. ozone; Schofield et al., 2014) and other aspects of the project and details have been included in Humphries et al. (2015).

-10 2.1 Trajectory analysis
+Trajectory analysis